How To Start A Wellness Journey That Makes You Feel Good

-Follow these 5 simple steps and get started on a wellness journey that makes you feel good, both inside and out.
+Follow these 7 simple steps and get started on a wellness journey that makes you feel good, both inside and out.

-What is wellness
+What does wellness mean?

 Before I jump straight into how you can get started on your wellness journey, let’s first recap what the term ‘wellness’ actually means.

-A wellness journey is therefore quite simply about putting these practices into action and altering your lifestyle to better support your needs.
+A wellness journey is, therefore, quite simply about putting these practices into action and altering your lifestyle to better support your needs.

 And the term, which is essentially supposed to be a positive word, is becoming more and more intimidating, toxic and quite frankly pretentious.

-Likewise, you don’t need to start your day by meditating or powering through a 50-mins spin class.
+But the truth is, you don’t need to drink a green juice every morning to be “well.”
+Likewise, you don’t need to start your day by meditating or powering through a 50-minute spin class.
 Only do those things if you actually enjoy them.

 Wellness also doesn’t need to look like buying ridiculously expensive beauty products, getting the latest skin treatment or trying a bizarre new diet.